rwmingis/InterruptButton/README.md

 Functions applied to the above events should be defined with the IRAM_ATTR attribute to place them in the onboard RAM rather than the flash storage area which is much slower.

-### Asynchronous Events, actioned when 'processAsyncEvents()' member function is called in the main loop, which have the same attributes as synchronous events listed above
+### Asynchronous Events, actioned when 'processAsyncEvents()' member function is called in the main loop.
   * keyPress
   * longKeyPress
   * doubleClick

+These events are basesd on the same configuration for synchronous events listed above.

 ### Multi-page/level events
   This is handy if you several different GUI pages where all the different events mean something different.